theoyjy/TCDNotes/Machine Learning/Weekly Assignments/week3/Week 3 Answers.md

 \end{align}
 $$

-As $C$ increases, the $\alpha$ and bias decrease, which means less penalization applied on misclassified points.
-Consequently, the weights of features increases as the model is allowed to focus more on fitting the data precisely.
-This adjustment enables the model to capture more of the data's underlying patterns, reducing error but potentially increasing the risk of overfitting if $C$ becomes too large.
+From the values of the coefficients and intercepts, we can see that as $C$ increases, $\alpha$ and bias decrease, meaning less penalization is applied to misclassified points.
+This allows the model to focus more on fitting the data accurately, leading to larger feature weights.
+While this reduces error by capturing more underlying patterns, it also increases the risk of overfitting if $C$ becomes too large.

-The plots below display the predictions from the ridge regression model for different values of $C$.
-The trend observed in these plots is similar to that of the lasso regression plots.
-As $C$ increases, the predictions made by the models transit from underfitting to overfitting.
-Initially, with smaller values of $C$, the model produces a flat plane, indicating underfitting.
-As C$ increases to 1, the model's prediction plane becomes more curved and fits the data points more precisely.
-The prediction plane barely changes when $C$ reaches to 10 since it already fit data precisely.
+The plots below show Ridge regression predictions for different values of $C$.
+Similar to the Lasso regression trends, as $C$ increases, the model transitions from underfitting to overfitting.
+With smaller $C$, the prediction is a flat plane, indicating underfitting.
+As $C$ increases to 1, the prediction curve fits the data more closely.
+By $C=10$, the prediction plane stabilizes, as the model has already closely fit the data.

 | ![[Week 3 Answers-20241007224136388.webp]] | ![[Week 3 Answers-20241007224153790.webp]] |
 | ------------------------------------------ | ------------------------------------------ |
 | ![[Week 3 Answers-20241007224241541.webp]] | ![[Week 3 Answers-20241007224255321.webp]] |
 <center> Figure 3: Plots of Ridge Predictions with various C and data points</center>

+---
 # Question ii

 ## a
-Initially, $C$ values `[0.1, 1, 10, 100]` are tested shown in the top-left figure from Figure 4.
-The difference between $C = 0.1$ and $C=1$ is negligible, and the mean squared error barely changes beyond $C=10$.
-Therefore, $C=0.1$ is removed and the upper limit is adjusted to $C=50$.
+Initially, $C$ values `[0.1,1,10,100]` were tested (see top-left plot in Figure 4).
+The difference in mean squared error (MSE) between $C=0.1$ and $C=1$ was negligible, and MSE barely changed beyond $C=10$.
+Therefore, $C=0.1$ was removed, and the upper limit adjusted to $C=50$.

-Then, the range is updated to `[1, 5, 10, 20, 50]` in the top-right plot from Figure 4.
-Since the mean squared error remains stable beyond $C=20$, the upper limit is reduced to $C=20$ to allow a closer examination of $C$ between 1 and 20.
+Next, the range was updated to `[1,5,10,20,50]` (top-right plot).
+Since MSE remained stable beyond $C=20$, the upper limit was reduced to $C=20$ for a closer look at values between 1 and 20.

-From the last plot, the refined range `[1, 5, 7.5, 10, 20]` is used.
-It can be observed that the mean squared error stabilizes after $C=7.5$, suggesting that further increases in $C$ beyond this value yield minimal changes in performance.
+Finally, the refined range `[1,5,7.5,10,20]` was used (last plot).
+The MSE stabilized after $C=7.5$, indicating minimal performance gains from increasing $C$ further.

-These adjustments effectively demonstrate how varying $C$ influences model performance and identify the optimal range where increasing $C$ no longer impacts the MSE significantly.
+These adjustments helped to narrow down the optimal $C$ range, where MSE remains stable and increasing $C$ provides no significant benefit.

 | ![[Pasted image 20241008224307.png]] | ![[Pasted image 20241008224707.png]] |
 | ------------------------------------ | ------------------------------------ |